Setup of iDIN

 Set up a connection with a protocol

 To establish a connection between Signicat and your application, you need to use an authentication protocol.
-Note that you only need to connect to Signicat (eID and Wallet Hub) servers.
-Signicat handles the connection with iDIN separately, therefore acting as a message broker between your application and iDIN.
+Note that you only need to connect to the Signicat eID and Wallet Hub servers.
+Then, Signicat handles the connection with iDIN separately, therefore acting as a message broker between your application and iDIN.

 Supported authentication protocols